 Horror stories aside, if you go to your GP seeking help, you may be offered a referral for cognitive behavioral therapy.
 CBT can be helpful in treating BED as it targets unhelping thinking, habits and behaviours associated with eating.
 It might however be limitied in terms of the number of sessions you receive and the counsellor may not have expereince working with Eating Disorders.
 As opposed no alternative proposal, I would say a referral is worth pursuing.

 Referrals to eating disorder services are usually made only when someone’s body mass index is very low.
 People with anorexia are given priority.
 The result is that a huge percentage of people who struggle with binge eating disorder and bulimia don’t get the support or referrals that they need.

 Hence we can make assumptions about eating disorders based on that.
 Often when we hear the words eating disorders, we immediately think of someone who is extremely thin.
 The truth is, binge eating disorder is actually the most common of all eating disorders.

-There is a myth that if you have binge eating disorder, you’re more likely to be overweight, but that’s not necessarily true, since it’s also possible to have an eating disorder and exist in many different sizes.
+There is a myth that if you have binge eating disorder, you’re more likely to be overweight.
+That’s not necessarily true, since it’s also possible to have an eating disorder and exist in many different sizes.
 Therefore, you can have binge eating disorder even if your body size is smaller.
 Additionally, you can have an eating disorder as well as a larger body size.
 Therefore, there are no hard and fast rules about what binge eating disorder looks like.

 My personal view is that there is a huge spectrum of disordered eating.
-For individuals who recognize that they are having a very difficult relationship with food, they really struggle, but they do not necessarily fit into one category of eating disorders, they might show several characteristics of all the eating disorders, but may not fall into any one specific category.
+For individuals who recognize that they are having a very difficult relationship with food, they really struggle as they do not necessarily fit into one category of eating disorders.
+They might show several characteristics of all the eating disorders, but may not fall into any one specific category.

 Should I seek help even if I don’t meet the criteria?